 Food-grade Buckets are reusable and flexible.
 They can be used for everything from storing bulk foods to fermenting honey mead, and they are good for keeping rodents at bay.

 Tip: I would avoid using non-food grade buckets, even if you are lining them with Mylar.
-Down the road, you may want to use the bucket to pickle vegetables or to make cider.
+Down the road, you may want to use the bucket to pickle vegetables or make cider.

 Store your dry bulk goods in a sealed Mylar bag, inside a food-grade bucket, and top it off with an inexpensive lid that just snaps on.